Frequently asked questions about Coronavirus

 HOW DO I ACCESS HEALTHCARE?

-If you have a new continuous cough and/or a high temperature (37.8 degrees or above) then you are advised to self-isolate at home.
+If you have a new continuous cough and/or a high temperature (37.8 degrees or above) and/or a loss in taste or smell then you are advised to self-isolate at home.
 You should not go to a GP, pharmacy or hospital.
 You should only call 999 if you are seriously unwell and feel it is a medical emergency.

 Please click HERE to access regularly updated information and the latest NHS advice.